Rohit-Agarwal-Khitchdee/EngagementManager/README.md

 1. We define 2 sectional constructs above the C++ language level -- the Block and the Sub-Block.
 Special demarcators inside comments are used to define blocks and sub-blocks.
-2. We layout the source code in a 3 column format with a wide center column that is used to work on the code and 2 narrower columns to see what was before and after the code currently being worked on.
+2. We display the source code in a 3 column format with a wide center column that is used to work on the code and 2 narrower columns to see what was before and after the code currently being worked on.
 This makes is possible to view roughtly 150 lines of code at a time